Class of 1984: Plot

 At school, Andrew is confronted with more and more evidence of Peter's crimes.
 The two grow increasingly at odds.
 Eventually, after Peter kills Terry's animals in his lab, Andrew and Peter end up alone in a bathroom.
 Peter throws himself into a mirror and beats himself, claiming that Andrew attacked him.
 Trying to clear things up, Andrew visits Peter's mother at home.
 Frustrated that Peter still plays the victim and his mother will not hear Andrew, he hotwires Peter's car and drives it into a wall.

 During lunch, the gang starts a food fight and forces their friend Vinnie to stab Arthur, causing him to be sent to a hospital.
 Vinnie is arrested and held in a youth detention center.
 Terry is driven insane after the incident with the animals in his lab and pulls a gun on his students, but is killed after crashing his car when trying to kill Peter and the others.

 Andrew's orchestra is about to give its first concert.
 As his wife, Diane, gets ready at home, Peter's gang breaks into the house and gang rapes her.
 One of them takes a Polaroid of her being raped and has it delivered to Andrew on the podium just as he is about to start the concert.
 Horrified by the photo, he runs off the podium in pursuit of Peter's gang; Deneen conducts the orchestra in his absence.

 Andrew and the gang chase each other through the school.
 Andrew kills them off individually, finally confronting Peter on the roof.
 Their last scuffle ends with Peter falling through a skylight, and after Andrew reaches a hand to help him, Peter attacks him, getting strangled to death in the ropes above the stage.
 His corpse falls into full view of the audience.
 An ending caption states that Andrew is never charged because the police could not find a witness to the crime.

 Production

 Mark Lester was inspired to make the film by his memories of The Blackboard Jungle along with visiting his old high school, Monroe High, and seeing how it had changed.

-Lester devised the plot (narrative) which was written up by Tom Holland.
+Lester devised the plot, which was written up by Tom Holland.
 Other writers worked on it as well including an uncredited Barry Schneider, who wrote some dialogue.
 Financing for the film came from Canada and the movie was shot in Toronto.

 Battlezone: Adams High, which became Guerrilla High, which became Class of 1984, began filming at Central Technical School in Toronto on August 17, 1981.